-The pension plan is managed by collective funds with "PKG Pensionskasse".
-The board of the pension fund is composed of an equal number of representatives from both employers and employees.
+The pension plan is managed by collective funds with "Patrimonia Fondation".
+As at 31 December 2016, the Group also had affiliation contracts with "PKG Pensionskasse" However, in 2017 all members previously associated with the "PKG Pensionskasse" have terminated their contracts.
+The board of the pension fund is composed of an equal number of representatives from both employees and employees.